C-Loftus/dwmBuild/README.md

 ## My DWM Build
 This is my build of the linux window tiling window manager dwm, the application launcher dmenu, and the status bar dwmstatus.
 I have included the terminal st as well, although it is optional to use and the dwm config.h file must be changed to use it.
-This was created for use on Arch Linux but has been tested and successful run on Ubuntu (Gnome and XFCE) and Manjaro (XFCE).
+This was created for use on Arch Linux but has been tested and successfully run on Ubuntu (Gnome and XFCE) and Manjaro (XFCE).

 The original source code without my modifications can be found here : https://git.suckless.org/dwm/